 Despite the economic growth and significant improvements of the conditions for investment, corruption remains a serious impediment to Indonesia's development.
 However, progress has been made and tackling corruption has been a major priority of government in recent years.
 The biggest step in that direction by the Indonesian government was the establishment of the Corruption Eradication Commission (Indonesian: Komisi Pemberantasan Korupsi, abbreviated KPK) to free Indonesia from corruption by investigating and prosecuting cases of corruption as well as monitoring the governance of the state.

-Also due to the efforts payed, Indonesia's corruption perception ranking has steadily declined.
-In 2014, Transparency International still ranked Indonesia 107th out of 175 countries in its index measuring how corrupt countries’ public sectors are perceived to be.
-In 2016 it was ranked 90th out of 176 countries, which shows a big change, but there is still room for improvement.
+Also due to the efforts payed, Indonesia's corruption perception ranking has steadily declined in the past few years.
+In 2017, Transparency International ranked Indonesia 96th out of 180 countries in its index measuring how corrupt countries’ public sectors are perceived to be.

 Indonesia joined as the fourth country the Alliance for Integrity is active in.
 The Alliance for Integrity started its activities in Indonesia in mid-2016 and its office is located in the Indonesian capital Jakarta.
 By the end of September 2016, the Alliance for Integrity officially launched and the local Advisory Group was set up.
 The latter comprises representatives of the following organisations: